eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

     other=+MAVEN

-This also means that if you define your own `[repository]` section with one of the above pre-defined names you will *override* the default location for that repository.
+This also means that if you define your own `[repository]` section with one of the above predefined names you will *override* the default location for that repository.
 (So in fact there are two ways to override predefined repositories.)